Looney Tunes: Rabbits Run: Plot

 Bugs and Lola play switcheroo and end up with both of them, handing Marvin a Joker card.
 They are chased to the Transporter Depot, but everyone crams into one pod overloading the system and causing them all to switch heads, bodies, and other parts.
 They continue to play body part swap for a while and even Screwball Daffy from Duck Amuck walks across the scene, and they are eventually restored.
 Marvin catches them, grabs the bottle, betrays/fires Cecil and sprays the Earth with perfume, not knowing that Bugs has switched it so Earth doesn't turn invisible.
 To Marvin's fury, Bugs turns the group and himself invisible, allowing them to escape the Martians, and they board the Martian Maggot.
 Before they leave, Bugs tosses Marvin the Illudium Q-36 Explosive Space Modulator, which Marvin was originally going to use to blow up Earth.
 Ironically, the Modulator blows up Mars instead, killing the Instant Martians and leaving Marvin hanging from a root, remarking "I hate Earthlings."
 The Maggot returns the rest safely to Earth, landing in the Seine.
 When they accidentally leave the bottle in the spaceship, sinking with it, Fudd comes to believe the world is not ready for invisibility, and starts a one-sided chase to arrest Cecil for his complicity in Marvin's plan.
 Lola forgives Giovanni for stealing the perfume, and happily continues her relationship with Bugs.
 Unexpectedly, Speedy shows up to collect his "morning croissant" and briefly calls Lola out on her failures to pay rent while being able to visit Paris, before departing for Switzerland.

 One year later, perfume mogul Pepé Le Pew introduces his newest scent "Lola" and back in New York, Bugs reveals that he still has the invisibility potion, while Daffy has retired to Central Park.
-In a pre-credit scene, during a parody of the original "That's All Folks!" ending, Porky Pig says "Th-th-th-that's all, folks!"
-Daffy walks across with a corndog and sarcastically remarks "Interesting" whereupon Porky angrily hits Daffy on the head with a frying pan.
+In a pre-credit scene, during the "That's All Folks!" ending, after Porky Pig says "Th-th-th-that's all, folks!"
+Daffy walks across with a corndog and sarcastically remarks "Interesting," whereupon Porky angrily hits Daffy on the head with a frying pan.